krizalys/onedrive-php-sdk/README.md

 License
 -------

-The OneDrive SDK for PHP is licensed under the [BSD 3-Clause License][bsd-3-clause].
+The OneDrive SDK for PHP is licensed under the [3-Clause BSD License][bsd-3-clause].

 Credits
 -------